Monotonicity formulas in potential theory: Consequences of the Monotonicity-Rigidity Theorem

 \subsection{Acknowledgements}

-\emph{ V.~A. has been partially funded by the European Research Council / ERC Advanced Grant ${n^o}\ 340685$.
-L.~M. has been partially supported by the Italian project FIRB 2012 ``Geometria Differenziale e Teoria Geometrica delle Funzioni''.
+\emph{The author are grateful to G. Crasta, A.~Farina, I. Fragal\`a, C. Mantegazza, J. Metzger, M. Novaga, and D.~Peralta-Salas for useful comments and discussions during the preparation of the paper.
 The authors are members of Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA), which is part of the Istituto Nazionale di Alta Matematica (INdAM), and partially funded by the GNAMPA project ``Principi di fattorizzazione, formule di monotonia e disuguaglianze geometriche''. }